İnci Sevi Kaya

 Bilkent Üniversitesi Hukuk Fakültesi

-You may be familiar with the four-episode miniseries on Netflix titled "Pepsi: Where is My Jet?"
-It delves into a noteworthy advertising incident involving PepsiCo, Inc. (Pepsi) that led to a young boy named John Leonard demanding a Harriet Jet from the company.
-This demand escalated to the United States District Court, S.D.
-New York (Court) in 1999.
-What is even more interesting is that this was not the only time Pepsi refused to deliver a jet.
-In 1988 The United States Court of Appeals for the Fourth Circuit (Court of Appeal) had to resolve a dispute between Pepsi and Klein, who intended to purchase a second-hand Gulfstream G-II jet through the services of Universal Jet Sales, Inc. (UJS).
-Both of these cases, in which Pepsi refused to deliver jets, have contributed significantly to American Contract Law literature offering rich content to be unpacked by lawyers.
+You may be familiar with the four-episode Netflix miniseries Pepsi, Where’s My Jet?
+It explores a notable advertising dispute involving PepsiCo, Inc. (Pepsi), in which a young man named John Leonard demanded that the company deliver a Harrier Jet as allegedly promised in a commercial.
+This dispute ultimately escalated to the United States District Court for the Southern District of New York in 1999.
+Interestingly, this was not the only instance where Pepsi refused to deliver a jet.
+In 1988, the United States Court of Appeals for the Fourth Circuit adjudicated Klein v.
+PepsiCo, Inc., a case concerning a failed sale of a second-hand Gulfstream G-II jet facilitated through Universal Jet Sales, Inc. (UJS).
+Both cases, in which Pepsi refused to transfer aircraft, have significantly contributed to American contract law literature, offering rich material for legal analysis.

 Works Cited